zer0Kerbal/Taerobee/docs/LegalMumboJumbo.md

 #### Current License

-Baele granted license to zer0Kerbal, who updated the license from All Rights Reserved to `CC BY-ND 3.0 Unported` going forward (not retroactive)
+Baele granted license to zer0Kerbal, who changed the license from All Rights Reserved to CC BY-ND 4.0

-All images, textures, models and other art assets remain 'All Rights Reserved' unless otherwise explicitly stated.

 [License](./LegalMumboJumbo/License.md)
 [top](#legal-mumbo-jumbo)